 - 16-Mile Lot: The shortest shuttle ride is from the 16-mile lot (aka.
 Devils Playground) and will take approximately 15 minutes to drive up and 20 minutes to drive down.

 - 7-Mile lot: The 7-mile lot (aka.
-Pikes Peak International Hill Club start line) will take roughly 30 minutes to go up and 45 minutes to come down by shuttle.
+Pikes Peak International Hill Club start line) will take approximately 30 minutes to go up and 45 minutes to come down by shuttle.

 - Persons with a disability, who would like to use the shuttle, will be directed to the 7-mile lot.
-Pick-up times will be facilitated at 30-minute intervals, quarter past and quarter till every hour.
+Please ask the Gateway Ranger for Assistance at the time of entry.

 To ensure prompt shuttle availability, once the shuttles have departed the parking lot, they will not make any stops until reaching the summit.
 The same is true for the return trip.
 There are plenty of pull-off opportunities to take advantage of before you get to the shuttle lot.

-Visitors should be prepared to pay the normal, seasonal rates for utilizing the Pikes Peak Highway, however, there is no additional charge for the shuttle or for parking in the shuttle lots.
+The Pikes Peak Shuttle is complimentary.
+Visitors should be prepared to pay the normal, seasonal rates for utilizing the Pikes Peak Highway; however, there is no additional charge for the shuttle or for parking in the shuttle lots.